microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/device_post_registeredusers.md

 | Authorization  | string  | Bearer <token>.
 Required. |

 ## Request body
-In the request body, supply a JSON representation of [directoryObject](../resources/directoryobject.md) object.
+In the request body, supply a JSON representation of [user](../resources/user.md) to be added.

 ## Response
-If successful, this method returns `201, Created` response code and [directoryObject](../resources/directoryobject.md) object in the response body.
+If successful, this method returns `204, No Content` response code.
+It does not return anything in the response body.

 ## Example
 ##### Request